fbpx Skip to Content

 A golden-colored cowl with alternating rows of eyelets, bobbles, and seed stitch is laid flat and surrounded by pink and white roses, antique paper ephemera, and a blue and white teacup.

 Today, I am re-releasing the Sycamore Canyon Cowl.
-This was one of my early designs that I love so much, but I wrote and released it before I met my excellent tech editor, Bonnie Davis.
+This was one of my early designs that I love so much.
+While it’s a great pattern, I wrote and released it before I met my excellent tech editor, Bonnie Davis.
 I also published it before I was aware of low vision accessible patterns, so this one was in need of a little sprucing up.

 So, behold, the improved and upgraded Sycamore Canyon Cowl!
-Below you’ll find links to buy it on all of my usual platforms, along with a little bit about the inspiration behind it, some technical details, and more.
+Below you’ll find links to buy a PDF download on all of my usual platforms so you can knit your own version of the pictured item in this post, along with a little bit about the inspiration behind it, some technical details, and more.

 Payhip